WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/misrepresentations.md

     This six-part radio series discusses the thought, philosophy, and music of Native Americans through informative narratives and examples of music.

-[*Outlook*; "Growing Up Native/ Return of the Masks"](https://americanarchive.org/catalog/cpb-aacip_235-18dfp1rn) (KAKM Alaska Public Media, 2000)
+- [*Outlook*; "Growing Up Native/ Return of the Masks"](https://americanarchive.org/catalog/cpb-aacip_235-18dfp1rn) (KAKM Alaska Public Media, 2000)

     Segment 1: Varying Native views of contemporary urban life and native cultural life from four native people.
 Segment 2: Interview with A. J. McClanahan, author of the book *Growing Up Native in Alaska* on Native identity and culture viewed from before and after the Alaska Native Claims Settlement Act of 1971.
 Segment 3: Repatriation of Native American artifacts from out of state at other museums by John Johnson.
 Also, his other work on conveyance of ancestral land back to Native peoples and development at Nucnak of a Native cultural education center.

-- [*Focus 580*: Chief Illiniwek and the Academic Mission of the University of Illinois](https://americanarchive.org/catalog/cpb-aacip-16-hd7np1wx6x) (WILL Illinois Public Media, 1998)
+- [*Focus 580*, "Chief Illiniwek and the Academic Mission of the University of Illinois"](https://americanarchive.org/catalog/cpb-aacip-16-hd7np1wx6x) (WILL Illinois Public Media, 1998)

     This program features the debate over Chief Illiniwek, the former mascot for the University of Illinois.